About Genome Biology

 All articles published in Genome Biology are copyedited before publication of the final version.

-Research articles, Methods and Software articles published in Genome Biology are published immediately on acceptance in the form of a provisional PDF.
+Research articles, Research highlights, Comments, Correspondence, Methods, Open letters, Opinions, Reviews and Software articles published in Genome Biology are published immediately on acceptance in the form of a provisional PDF.
 Copyedited and fully formatted PDF and full-text (HTML) versions are made available shortly after that.

 Edited versions will be sent by email and corrections should be returned within two working days.
 Please provide a typed list of corrections clearly indicating where the corrections should be made and please send this list by email.

-The editing of Research articles, Methods and Software articles is designed only to correct such things as misused words, spelling errors, missing references or incomplete citation information.
+The editing of Research articles, Research highlights, Comments, Correspondence, Methods, Open letters, Opinions, Reviews and Software articles is designed only to correct such things as misused words, spelling errors, missing references or incomplete citation information.

 High-quality, bound reprints can be purchased for all articles published.
 Please see our reprints website for further information about ordering reprints.